Yazan-Ashour/Big-Data-Tweets-Project/README.md

  - The frontend allows users to interact with the processed tweet data.

  - Users can search tweets, view sentiment trends, and see tweet distribution on the map based on geolocation.

+# Requirements :

+# System Requirements:

+1- Java (for Kafka): Java 8 or higher

+2- Apache Kafka: Version 2.8.0 or higher

+3- Elasticsearch: Version 7.x or higher (for Elasticsearch integration)

+4- Scala: Version 2.12.18 (for backend services)

+5- Python: Version 3.6 or higher (for sentiment analysis)

+# Dependencies:

+Backend (FastAPI & Kafka):

+1- FastAPI: A modern, fast web framework for building APIs.

+2- Kafka: For stream processing and message queuing.

+3- Elasticsearch/MongoDB: For data storage and querying.

+4- Stanford CoreNLP: For sentiment analysis.

+Frontend (React):

+1- React: A JavaScript library for building user interfaces.

+2- Leaflet: For rendering the map visualization.

+3- D3.js: For rendering trend diagrams.